collindapper/shop-inventory-management/README.md

 Added check within "AddInhousePartController" to ensure the user input "inv" is between user input "minInv" and "maxInv"

-- AddInhousePartController, Lines 46 - 52
+- AddInhousePartController.java, Lines 46 - 52

 Added check within "AddOutsourcedPartController" to ensure the user input "inv" is between user input "minInv" and "maxInv"

-- AddOutsourcedPartController, Lines 46 - 52
+- AddOutsourcedPartController.java, Lines 46 - 52

 **H - Add validation for between or at the maximum and minimum fields.
 The validation must include the following:**